franciscrot/dma/dh-skills.md

 Physical computing connects digital research to material devices and environments.
 It foregrounds how sensors and embedded systems shape the data we collect and how that data relates to place and lived experience.

-<details markdown="1"> <summary>What’s the difference between a Raspberry Pi and an Arduino?</summary>
+<details markdown="1"> <summary>What’s a Raspberry Pi / an Arduino?</summary>

-A Raspberry Pi is a small computer that runs an operating system.
-An Arduino (and the Raspberry Pi Pico) is a 'microcontroller': simpler, good for reading sensors and controlling devices directly.
+- A Raspberry Pi is a small computer that runs an operating system.
+- An Arduino (and the Raspberry Pi Pico) is a 'microcontroller': simpler, good for reading sensors and controlling devices directly.

 </details>